win-acme/win-acme.github.io/manual/upgrading/to-v2.1.0.md

 these modifications.

 - Custom plugins will have to be modified to conform to the new async interfaces of this version of win-acme.
-Also they will have to be targeted to build for .NET Core 3.1.
+Also they will have to be targeted to build for .NET 5.
 Note that this does not affect installation or DNS scripts, only additional `.dll`s.
 - settings.config has been replaced with [settings.json](/reference/settings).
 The format is more readable and nicely structured, but if you have some custom settings, you will have to re-apply them.